 Before you pick up your paintbrush, take a minute and decide what you want to create on your runner.
-You can do confetti-like dots, you can do stripes, or you can even do a more intricate stencil if you're feeling ambitious.
+You can do confetti-like dots, stripes, or a more intricate stencil if you're feeling ambitious.

-We wanted to keep things relatively simple so that our runner would be versatile for occasions plus everyday use.
-We opted for gold metallic stripes at the end of each side of the runner.
+You can keep things relatively simple so that your runner would be versatile for occasions plus everyday use.
+This example has gold metallic stripes at the end of each side of the runner.
 Gold paint is the perfect choice to be able to use this runner at Thanksgiving and Christmas (not to mention the rest of the year).Continue to 4 of 5 below.

 04 of 05

 Using the width of the painter's tape to space out the stripes, place and secure the painter's tape to the surface of the runner.

 Try varying the size of the stripes for added interest.
 This has a thick stripe in the middle and thinner ones on the top and bottom.
 If you're worried about the tape not performing, you'll be amazed at how clean a line you'll be able to produce using this technique.

 To form the best possible seal on any edge that will be exposed to paint, run your thumb over the edge of the tape to make sure it's secure.Continue to 5 of 5 below.